 The first time I washed my hair with shampoo and conditioner a week later, I had about the same amount of color coming off as the first rinse.
 However, once I was out and dry, I was stoked to find that my hair looked just as vibrant as my first application.
 So many other semi-permanents faded dramatically on me after just one rinse, so the fact that I don’t have to plan a touch-up any time soon is making me very happy.
 I did have to scrub my tub again, though.

 Arctic Fox is also 100% Vegan, made with no animal byproducts and cruelty free.
 Also… it smelled like grape.
 It was the best smelling hair color I’ve ever used.
 Plus, 15% of their profits go toward animals in need at three different animal charities.

-I bought mine on Amazon, but you can also pick them up at Sally Beauty.
+I bought mine on Amazon.
 They also make their own diluter if you want to make it lighter— it clearly comes out really strong and pigmented straight from the bottle!
 They have 22 colors in their line (all fantasy colors— nothing neutral here!) and you can mix them together for your own custom color.

 My hope is that as my Purple Rain hair fades, it fades on the cooler side and I can avoid the warmth I kept returning to.
 Honestly, I’m pretty in love with how this looks and will probably apply the same color again when it’s time for a refresh.
 I think I’ve finally found my fantasy color!